PAY RANGE: N18

 • speak, read and write fluently in the designated non-English language and English language for the bilingual specialty

-Completion of a bachelor's degree program at an accredited college or university with major course work in dairy or food technology, environmental, agricultural, life or physical science or 30 semester hours in any combination of the above.
+Completion of a bachelor's degree program at an accredited college or university with major course work in dairy or food technology, environmental, agricultural, life or physical science.

-Three years of environmental health work inspecting a variety of establishments for conformance to public health regulations and codes.
-The experience must occur after the completion of the required bachelor’s degree program.
+Three years of post Bachelor’s degree environmental health work inspecting a variety of establishments for conformance to public health regulations and codes or coordinating permitting and enforcement activities for compliance with local tobacco laws.

 NOTE: Registration as a Sanitarian with the Commonwealth Board for Registration of Sanitarians or equivalent registration from another state or National Environmental Health Association certification as a Registered Environmental Health Specialist/ Registered Sanitarian (REHS/RS) may be substituted for one year of experience.